dietrichm/dotfiles/README.md

 ### Language Servers (LSP)

-#### Using Neovim LSP

-By default, Neovim 0.5/HEAD's internal LSP client is used to provide code intelligence and completion using [language servers](https://langserver.org/).
+Neovim 0.5/HEAD's internal LSP client is used to provide code intelligence and completion using [language servers](https://langserver.org/).
 The behaviour is configured in `nvim/.config/nvim/lua/lsp.lua`.

 The following language server binaries need to be installed manually: